puppetlabs/influxdb/CONTRIBUTING.md

 % pdk validate
 ```

 This executes all of the syntax and lint checks on the module.
-Please ensure that there are no issues with the syntax or formatting of your code prior to crearing a PR.
+Please ensure that there are no issues with the syntax or formatting of your code prior to creating a PR.

 ### Unit Tests